learnk8s/learnk8s.io/src/requests-limits/content.md

 kubectl label namespace default goldilocks.fairwinds.com/enabled=true
 ```

-At this point goldilocks creates the Vertical Pod Autoscaler (VPA) object for each Deployment in the namespace and displays a convenient recap in the dashboard.
+At this point, goldilocks creates the Vertical Pod Autoscaler (VPA) object for each Deployment in the namespace and displays a convenient recap in the dashboard.

-_Time to load test the app with locust._
+_Time to load test the app with Locust._

 If you repeat the experiment and flood the application with requests, you should be able to see the Goldilocks dashboard recommending limits and requests for your Pods.